This article describes how to download and update definitions for Symantec Endpoint Protection (SEP) clients using .jdb files.

 %ALLUSERSPROFILE%\Symantec\Symantec Endpoint Protection\CurrentVersion\inbox

 Note: On SEP 12.1.x clients, the \inbox directory is always present.
-Please check the Policy serial number to ensure it is matching the serial number published by SEPM.
+Please check the Policy serial number to ensure that it matches the serial number published by SEPM.

 %ALLUSERSPROFILE%\Symantec\Symantec Endpoint Protection\inbox

-- For each SEP client that needs to be updated, copy the .jdb file into the folder noted in #6 above.
+- For each SEP client that needs to be updated, copy the .jdb file into the folder noted step 6.

 - After a few minutes the .jdb file will be automatically processed.
 When complete, the client should reflect new antivirus definitions.